danielpeter/specfem3d_globe/03_running_the_mesher.md

 Spherically symmetric isotropic AK135 model (Kennett, Engdahl, and Buland 1995) modified to use the density and Q attenuation models of Montagner and Kennett (1995).
 That modified model is traditionally called AK135-F, see <http://rses.anu.edu.au/seismology/ak135/ak135f.html> for more details.
 As we do not want to use the 300 m-thick mud layer from that model nor the ocean layer, above the d120 discontinuity we switch back to the classical AK135 model of Kennett, Engdahl, and Buland (1995), i.e., we use AK135-F below and AK135 above.

 <span>`1D_ref`</span>
-A recent 1D Earth model developed by Kustowski, Dziewoński, and Ekstrom (2006).
+A 1D Earth model developed by Kustowski, Dziewoński, and Ekstrom (2006).
 This model is the 1D background model for the 3D models s362ani, s362wmani, s362ani\_prem, and s29ea.

+<span>`Ishii`</span>
+Combines the 1D transversely isotropic PREM with the anisotropic inner core model defined by Ishii et al. (2002).

+for Mars:

 <span>`1D_Sohl`</span>
 1D Mars model developed by Sohl and Spohn (1997).
 This model is model A, mostly constrained by geophysical moment of inertia.

+<span>`1D_case65TAY`</span>
+1D Mars reference model developed by Plesa et al. (2021).
+The model is the 1D reference model for case 65 with a compositional model by Taylor.

+for Moon:

 <span>`VPREMOON`</span>
 1D Moon model developed by Garcia et al. (2011).
 Uses modified seismic model, starting from table 6 (left side, not geodesic model) with velocity values for outer core and solid inner core based on Weber et al. (2011)